cmda-tt/course-22-23/week-1/README.md

 ### Friday

 On Friday, the final lesson of this week is a deep-dive in JavaScript.
 We'll introduce some advanced topics, such as functional programming, mutabillity, seperation of concerns and key build-in functions JavaScript already has.
 We'll introduce the `.map()`, `.filter()` and `.reduce()` methods and start chaining functions together in our programs.
+Our endgoal here is call the API with our dummy data, clean it and display it in a browser, textually and visually using SVG.

 ## Exercises